Satellite Beach, Florida: Personal income

-Industry

-Satellite Beach Technology Company designs and develops biometric security systems.
-This industry generates approximately $1.5 billion revenue each year.

-A company Lighting Sciences Group manufactures LED light bulbs locally.
-It employs 400 people.
-The company was recently featured in Deloitte's Technology Fast 500, a ranking of the 500 fastest growing technology, media, telecommunications, life sciences and clean technology companies in North America.

 Satellite Beach Library

 During the 1960s, Brevard county's population soared due to the Aerospace program and the demands on libraries increased, resulting in the need for more branches.
 There were many members of the community that expressed the need for a branch in Satellite Beach.
 A site was selected by the City of Satellite Beach on Cassia Boulevard.
 A head librarian was selected to run the branch with a volunteer staff.
 The library's initial budget was $50,000.
 The Satellite Beach Public Library opened on April 17, 1966.

 The location eventually outgrew the initial building.
-In 1991 a new 19,000 square foot facility was completed for the Satellite Beach Public Library at the site of the old Indian Harbor Beach Sewer Treatment Plant property.
+In 1991, a new 19,000 square foot facility was completed for the Satellite Beach Public Library at the site of the old Indian Harbor Beach Sewer Treatment Plant property.
 The land was purchased by the County at a cost of $75,000 and increased the size of the library from 6,500 square feet to 19,000 square feet.
 The new facility opened on September 23, 1991 on Jamaica Boulevard.

 At this time, there were 18,266 registered patrons with a monthly circulation averaging 22,000.
 There are approximately 63,891 volumes in the book collection of fiction, non-fiction, and reference.
 There are 2,200 recordings and cassettes and 1269 video tapes.
 A collection of compact discs have also been added.
 The new facility offers a Community Meeting Room, children's area and young adult section, study rooms, and public typewriter.